 I remember soups when I picture a particular restaurant; I think of broths and bouillons; I have stock in mind of onion and beef; I recall consommés doubles, rich and delicious and intricately linked with one of my favorite places to eat.

-Whether a few ‰ of difference are enough, I don’t know; let us at least insert this spoon-shaped character, though:
+Whether a few ‰ of difference are enough to tip the scales, I cannot say; let us at least insert this spoon-shaped character, though, with all the gravitas it merits:

 How to Insert the Per Mille Sign ( ‰ ) on Linux